I have compiled my top 53 tips for camping with toddlers and babies to help you have your best experience possible!

 50. Pack each days clothes into a separate bag so that it doesn’t all get mixed up when trying to find something

 This is one I heard about, and NEED to start doing since we always seem to lose socks and underwear!
 Put a full days clothes in a gallon ziplock for each kiddo for each day.
 That way, the little items like socks and underwear don’t get lost in the pile!

 51. If you’re anxious about your toddler wandering out at night, try using bear bells on the tent

 This might not work if you’re a deep sleeper, but if you get a string and tie a bear bell or two onto the zipper or door handle, it might be enough to stir you at night should they try to leave.
 And if you need to leave for something, you can just hold them so they don’t ring and wake others up!

 52. Have some fun camp games and songs planned to really reconnect as a family during the camp trip!

 I secretly kind of love camping out of cell service because it brings everything back to what’s most important – connecting with my family!
 There are no chores, no distractions… just good fun!

-This book has tons of resources to make camping with toddlers WAY more fun (games, songs, printable activities, camp activities, and checklists for parents!)
+This book has tons of resources to make camping with toddlers WAY more fun (games, printable activities, camp activities, and checklists for parents!)